byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 register RandomForest.`/tmp/models/randomforest` as model_predict;select vec_array(model_predict(features)) as predicted_value from mock_data as output;
 ```

-## Kolo-python
+## Byzer-python

-Kolo supports Python scripting through Kolo-python.
+Byzer supports Python scripting through Byzer-python.
 It will be easier to use if users use it in Byzer Notebook.

 Here is a piece of Byzer-lang script: